-Stroke, cancer, respiratory issues, heart disease: Those are just some the consequences of smoking — but they're also the consequences of exposure to secondhand smoke.
+Stroke, cancer, respiratory issues, heart disease: Those are just some of the consequences of smoking — but they're also the consequences of exposure to secondhand smoke.

 Secondhand smoke, sometimes called environmental tobacco smoke, comes from two sources: burning cigarettes and the smoke exhaled by smokers.
-It doesn't just increase the risk of health issues in anyone exposed to it:
+It doesn't just increase the risk of health issues in anyone exposed to it.

 Secondhand smoke contains at least 70 cancer-causing chemicals that affect children, adults, and even pets.
 And the effects, or chemical levels, accumulate in every age group — infants to the elderly — with increased exposure.
 Children are especially at risk: About 37 percent of children in the U.S. have already been exposed.